-In writing about the monsoon season, I’m hoping we do not jinx having more storms.
-The monsoon season in the Valley is a great time of year for suddenly cooler temperatures and extraordinary sunsets, but it makes caring for desert landscapes a bit more mysterious.
-There’s more weather than usual: humidity, dust, rain and high winds.
-With lots of anticipation for more monsoon activity, we asked conservation specialists from a few AMWUA cities about the five most common landscaping mistakes during the monsoon season.
+We know, we know, we are in the middle of a “nonsoon.”
+But hear us out, it will happen (hopefully, one day, maybe soon, we hope…).
+Monsoon season in the Valley can be a great time of year for suddenly cooler temperatures and extraordinary sunsets, but it makes caring for desert landscapes a bit more mysterious.
+There’s more unusual weather than what we are used to, like humidity, dust, rain, and high winds.
+With the anticipation of monsoon activity, we asked conservation specialists about the five most common landscaping mistakes during the monsoon season.
 Here’s what they told us.

 Enjoy the monsoon season along with your plants and trees and keep this in mind: the monsoon season means Fall weather is getting closer.

 Find additional info in our past monsoon blogs:

 - Prepare for Monsoon Season with These 5 Landscape Tips

 - Save Your Trees from Monsoon Damage